course-dprep/Airbnb-curfew-impact/README.md

 - IV: ‘curfew’
 - MOD: ‘host_is_superhost’ and ‘neighbourhood_cleansed’

-### Results
+### Conclusion
-In our Rmarkdown file there are figures and tables shown with the results of our study.
-The results are as follows:
+In the Rmarkdown file the results of this research are discussed.
+Here are some final concluding remarks:
-- It is clear that the curfew had a negative effect on the Airbnb Listing price.
+- It is clear that the curfew had a negative effect on the Airbnb listing price.
-- The effect of the later curfew (22:00) was less dramatic than that of the original curfew (21:00).
+- The introduction of the later curfew (22:00) did offset this by a substantial amount.
-- During the Covid-19 crisis, Superhost status had a significant negative effect on the Airbnb listing price.
+- During the Covid-19 crisis, super host status had a significant negative effect on the Airbnb listing price.
-- There are significant differences between neighbourhoods, which is to be expected.
+- There are significant differences between neighbourhoods.

 ## Repository overview